hanasuru/MDT-4.0/quals/foren/shattered/README.md

 ## Hints

 - All I have are these `zlib`.
-Do you think that it can be recovered?
+Do you think that it could be used to predict the image size?

 ## Flag